A Systematic Survey of Regularization and Normalization in GANs: Summary and Outlook

 \subsection{Outlook}

-In the review of regularization and normalization of GANs, the following questions and thoughts are proposed based on different perspectives of GANs training: \begin{itemize} \item [1)] \textit{What is a good distance metric, and which divergence should be used in GANs training?} The priority in the training process of GANs is to find a suitable divergence to measure the distance between the generated distribution and the true distribution.
+By reviewing the regularization and normalization of GANs, the following questions and thoughts are proposed based on different perspectives of GANs training: \begin{itemize} \item [1)] \textit{What is a good distance metric, and which divergence should be used in GANs training?} The priority in the training process of GANs is to find a suitable divergence to measure the distance between the generated distribution and the true distribution.
 Wasserstein divergence is important for the training of GANs.
 However, it is uncertain whether the next proposed divergence performs better. \item [2)] \textit{What is the main difference between real images and generated images?} During the training of unconstrained and unprioritized GANs, if we can quantitatively represent the difference between real images and generated images from different perspectives, the efficient regularization methods can be designed based on this. \item [3)] \textit{How to avoid real images forgetting\footnote{Real images forgetting is caused by not introducing real images while training the generator, which is different from discriminator forgetting.}?} As acknowledged, real images do not directly participate in the training of the generator, thus the discriminator needs to remember the characteristics of the real images to optimize the generator indirectly.
 We call this the real images forgetting.
 We conjecture that real images forgetting may exist, and which may increase the difficulty of GANs training.
 Some works might serve as basis to prove this hypothesis and propose effective solutions. \item [4)] Recent studies show that discriminator suffers from overfitting and discriminator forgetting.
 It is a common problem of neural networks, which is caused by the shortcut of the loss driven method.
-Some new methods, such as contrastive learning, representation learining, can be proposed to improve the generalization of the discriminator. \end{itemize}
+Some new methods, such as contrastive learning, representation learining, can be proposed to improve the generalization of the discriminator. \item [5)] Recently, diffusion model \cite{dhariwal2021diffusion} acquires the impressive performance in image generation.
+One possible reason for success is the phased training strategy in diffusion model \cite{dhariwal2021diffusion}.
+Inspired by this, some strategies to reduce the difficulty of GANs training may be proposed. \end{itemize}